wttech/APM/documentation/src/main/wiki/ActionExtending.md

 ### Implementing new @Mapping method
 The actions available within the tool are collected based on the methods annotated with `@Mapping` that are placed within the `@Mapper` annotated class.

-Adding new action, or it's variation means implementing new method that will return `com.cognifide.cq.cqsm.api.actions.Action` interface object.
+Adding new action, or it's variation means implementing new method that will return `com.cognifide.apm.api.actions.Action` interface object.

 ```java
 @Mapping(